Important Coronavirus (COVID-19) travel

 - the whole of Poland based on the current assessment of COVID-19 risks.

 Travel is subject to entry restrictions

-- You are not required to self-isolate on arrival in Poland if you are a UK, European Union or EFTA national unless you have coronavirus symptoms or you have come into contact with someone who has, unless you have a negative COVID test result issued within 48 hours before crossing the Polish border if arriving from an EU/Schengen country.
+- You are required to self-isolate on arrival in Poland if you enter by public transport, or have coronavirus symptoms, or have come into contact with someone who has, unless you have a negative COVID test result issued within 48 hours before crossing the Polish border if arriving from an EU/Schengen country.

 See Entry requirements for more information before you plan to travel.